Nondisclosure Lawyer in Fort Worth

 Seal Your Criminal Record

-If you’ve been convicted of a crime that was minor or nonviolent, you may still face a harsh stigma for the rest of your life.
+If you’ve been convicted of a crime, you may still face a harsh stigma for the rest of your life.
 You may have difficulty finding a job, applying for housing, or even getting a loan.
 Getting an order of nondisclosure, also known as having your record “sealed”, is the process whereby your criminal record becomes inaccessible to the general public.
 When you get an order of nondisclosure, the only people who are able to see that you even have a criminal record are government employers, state and federal authorities, and law enforcement.

 Interested in finding out if you qualify to have your record sealed?
 I can offer my insight as an experienced Fort Worth nondisclosure attorney.
 Depending on the circumstances, you may be able to have your criminal record removed from the public eye, offering a chance at a brighter future.